German identity card: German ID card evolution

-In West Germany an improved identity card was developed in the 1980s and issued from April 1987 on.
-The card consisted of a single laminated sheet of paper with a machine-readable zone.
-To prevent counterfeiting, it contained watermarks, guillochés, microprinting, fluorescent dyes, and multi-colour fluorescent fibres.
-In addition, the holder's name was laser engraved into the plastic film and the holder's picture was printed on the document, so it could not be removed and replaced by a different one (unlike the older ID cards, where the picture was just glued to the document).
+In West Germany, including West Berlin, an improved tamper-proof identity card was developed in the 1980s.
+These cards were plastic-laminated and had document paper inset in the ID-2 format, as described in ISO/IEC 7810 (paper format DIN A7, 74 mm × 105 mm).
+They were issued from April 1987 onward.
+To prevent counterfeiting, it contained watermarks, guillochés, microprinting, fluorescent dyes, multi-colour fluorescent fibres, micro-perforation, including engraving and laser engraving on the laminated surface.
+The holder's photograph was printed directly onto the document paper inset, so it could not be removed or replaced by a different one (unlike the older ID documents, where the affixed photograph was eyelet riveted to the document page and over-stamped with the issuing authority ink seal).

-When East Germany joined West Germany on 3 October 1990, the West German identity card was introduced in the former East German territory; unexpired East German identity cards could still be used until 31 December 1995.
+After the German reunification on 3 October 1990, the West German laminated identity card was introduced in the former East German territory; unexpired East German identity document books could still be used until 31 December 1995.